 She tilted her head to the side in order to see him better and thought about something she had heard Lucifer mention.

 “Can I have my own demons?
-Like, get my sign on them?”
+Like, get my mark on them?”

 Iaosur stopped abruptly, making her crash into his back.
 He glanced at her over his shoulder and smirked.

 “Maybe.
 Why?
-You want to put your sign on us?”
+Had a change of heart and need an army of your own?"
 He asked, raising his eyebrows up and down.

 Iaosur laughed it off but deep down he knew his priorities changed.